 - A Day in the Limelight: This one's virtually all-Snoopy; Charlie Brown only appears at the very beginning and end, and none of the other regular characters appear at all.

 - Disproportionate Retribution: Charlie Brown gets unreasonably snappish with Snoopy when Snoopy proves unable to pull the sled.
 Not a nice thing to do, but when he offers to pull the sled himself to show how it's done, Snoopy answers by taking out a whip and forcing him to run with the sled all over the neighborhood, lashing at him with the whip and laughing uncontrollably.
 Presumably, this is due to Snoopy's irritation with Charlie Brown's constant insistance that he act like what his owner thinks a dog should be, but it's still a bit much.
+In some ways Snoopy's nightmare can be seen as a sort of Karmic Disproportionate Retribution, as he gets the same treatment from the sled owner, with a fair bit of extra abuse, humiliation and cruelty thrown in from the other dogs.

 - Four Legs Good, Two Legs Better: For most of the special, Snoopy is bipedal while the sled dogs are quadrupedal.
 Once Snoopy starts getting assertive, he pretty much regresses to a quadruped.